-- on an actual basis for Artisan Partners Holdings; and - on a pro forma basis for Artisan Partners Asset Management after giving effect to the transactions described under "Unaudited Pro Forma Consolidated Financial Information", including the reorganization transactions, the distribution of retained profits, the sale of 11,491,541 shares of our Class A common stock by us in this offering at an assumed offering price of \$28.00 per share (the midpoint of the price range set forth on the cover of this prospectus) and the application of the net proceeds from this offering.
+- on an actual basis for Artisan Partners Holdings; and - on a pro forma basis for Artisan Partners Asset Management after giving effect to the transactions described under "Unaudited Pro Forma Consolidated Financial Information", including the reorganization transactions, the distribution of retained profits, the sale of 11,054,156 shares of our Class A common stock by us in this offering at the initial public offering price of \$30.00 per share and the application of the net proceeds from this offering.
 See "Use of Proceeds".

 After the completion of the reorganization transactions, as the sole general partner of Artisan Partners Holdings, we will control its business and affairs and, therefore, consolidate its financial results with ours.
-In light of our employee-partners' and other investors' collective 79.6% limited partnership interest in Artisan Partners Holdings immediately after the reorganization and this offering, we will reflect their interests as a noncontrolling interest in our consolidated financial statements.
-As a result, our net income, after excluding that noncontrolling interest, will represent 20.4% of Artisan Partners Holdings' net income.
-Outstanding shares of our Class A common stock and convertible preferred stock, through the GP units and the preferred units we hold, will represent a 16.7% interest in and a 3.7% interest in the net income of Artisan Partners Holdings, respectively.
+In light of our employee-partners' and other investors' collective 80.0% limited partnership interest in Artisan Partners Holdings immediately after the reorganization and this offering, we will reflect their interests as a noncontrolling interest in our consolidated financial statements.
+As a result, our net income, after excluding that noncontrolling interest, will represent 20.0% of Artisan Partners Holdings' net income.
+Outstanding shares of our Class A common stock and convertible preferred stock, through the GP units and the preferred units we hold, will represent a 16.2% interest in and a 3.8% interest in the net income of Artisan Partners Holdings, respectively.
 For more information on the pro forma impact of our reorganization, see "Unaudited Pro Forma Consolidated Financial Information".